dimk1301/Guides/supply-chain-security.md

 ## 1. What is MCP, and why does this matter for security

-**MCP (Model Context Protocol)** is an open standard that lets an AI agent call external tools instead of relying only on what it memorized during training.
-An **MCP server** is a small program that exposes specific capabilities — for example, "look up the latest stable version of a Maven package" — that your AI agent (GitHub Copilot Chat, Claude Code, Kiro CLI, Cursor, etc.) can call mid-conversation.
+**MCP (Model Context Protocol)** is an open standard that lets an AI agent call external tools instead of relying only on what it memorised during training.
+An **MCP server** is a small program that exposes specific capabilities — for example, “look up the latest stable version of a Maven package” — that your AI agent (GitHub Copilot Chat, Claude Code, Kiro CLI, Cursor, etc.) can call mid‑conversation.

-Why this matters here: an LLM's knowledge of "the latest safe version of package X" is frozen at its training cutoff and **will be wrong or outdated**.
+Why this matters here: an LLM’s knowledge of “the latest safe version of package X” is frozen at its training cutoff and **will be wrong or outdated**.
 MCP fixes that by letting the agent query the real, live package registry before it tells you anything.

-**But this cuts both ways.** An MCP server is itself a piece of third-party software with real capabilities — sometimes including running shell commands.
+**But this cuts both ways.** An MCP server is itself a piece of third‑party software with real capabilities — sometimes including running shell commands.
 You are extending trust to it the same way you extend trust to any dependency.
-A guide about supply-chain security has to treat the MCP servers it recommends with the same suspicion it asks you to apply to `pom.xml`/`package.json` dependencies.
+A guide about supply‑chain security has to treat the MCP servers it recommends with the same suspicion it asks you to apply to `pom.xml`/`package.json` dependencies.
 Section 4 covers exactly how to vet them before you install anything.

 ---